Osman Taka

 According to narrative sources, his name became well-known during the mid 19th century.
 He was probably a kachak or klepht fighting the Ottomans in Chameria region.
 Other sources connect him with the Albanian National Awakening of late 19th century.
-He was jailed in Yanina and was sentenced to death.
+He was jailed in Ioannina and was sentenced to death by the order of Sultan Abdul Hamid II.
 When he was asked to give his final wish, he wanted to dance.
-The folk tradition says that his dance was so beautiful that the local Albanian gendarmes of the Ottoman army, did not execute him.
+The folk tradition says that his dance was so beautiful that the local Albanian gendarmes of the Ottoman Army, did not execute him.
 After some days he was caught again and was killed in Konispol.